Orson Welles: It's All True

 In July 1941, Welles conceived It's All True as an omnibus film mixing documentary and docufiction in a project that emphasized the dignity of labor and celebrated the cultural and ethnic diversity of North America.
 It was to have been his third film for RKO, following Citizen Kane (1941) and The Magnificent Ambersons (1942).
 Duke Ellington was put under contract to score a segment with the working title, "The Story of Jazz", drawn from Louis Armstrong's 1936 autobiography, Swing That Music.
-Armstrong was cast to play himself in the brief dramatization of the history of jazz performance, from its roots to its place in American culture in the 1940s.
+Armstrong was cast to play himself in the dramatization of the history of jazz performance, from its roots to its place in American culture.
 "The Story of Jazz" was to go into production in December 1941.

-Mercury Productions purchased the stories for two other segments—"My Friend Bonito" and "The Captain's Chair"—from documentary filmmaker Robert J. Flaherty.
+Mercury Productions purchased the stories for other segments—"My Friend Bonito" and "The Captain's Chair"—from documentary filmmaker Robert J. Flaherty.
 Adapted by Norman Foster and John Fante, "My Friend Bonito" was the only segment of the original It's All True to go into production.
 Filming took place in Mexico September–December 1941, with Norman Foster directing under Welles's supervision.